Lancia Fulvia: Coupé

 The Fulvia Coupé was a compact two-door, three-box coupé introduced in 1965.
-Like the saloon it was designed in-house by Piero Castagnero, using wheelbase 150 mm shorter than its sedan counterpart.
+Like the saloon it was designed in-house by Piero Castagnero, using a wheelbase 150 mm shorter than its sedan counterpart.
 As the last Fulvia model to be discontinued, the coupe was ultimately replaced in 1977 by a 1.3-litre version of the Beta Coupé.